Marine Biology BSc (Honours) 2025 entry

 • Invertebrate Zoology: surveys the major invertebrate groups, emphasising the diversity of body plans while demonstrating how the common functional requirements such as feeding, reproduction, respiration and excretion are achieved.

 In third year, you will continue to specialise in Marine Biology via a wide range of modules covering core topics.
-Third year marine biology students take the following modules:
+Third-year modules that have been offered in previous years include:

 • Biology of Marine Organisms